 The best part of sous vide cooking with loved ones is the time you have to enjoy each other’s company while your delicious meal cooks!
 But vacuum sealed sous viding also helps with meal prep, food storage and more!

-- Makes meal prep easy – The same reasons that make sous vide cooking perfect for entertaining also makes it a quick weeknight dinner and meal prep superstar!
-FoodSaver® Vacuum Seal Rolls and Bags can go straight from the freezer to a hot water bath, with no separate defrost required.
-Which means you can easily fill your fridge or freezer with delicious high quality quick freezer meals!
+- Makes meal prep easy – FoodSaver® Vacuum Seal Rolls and Bags can go straight from the freezer to a hot water bath, with no separate defrost required.
+Which means you can easily fill your fridge or freezer with delicious high quality quick freezer meals.

 - Minimizes waste and saves money – With a cooking process that makes it impossible to overcook, burn, scorch and waste you can guarantee that amazing piece of meat you bought will make it to your plate as intended.
-Looking to turn an economical cut of meat into something amazing?
-Sous-vide does that too!
 Because of the low and slow cooking method the juices to stay in and even the cheapest cuts of meat become tender and delicious.

 Sous vide equipment